syed-islam/syed-islam.github.io/docs/notes/aws-practitioner/storage.md

  * Moving data two step process - (1) Create Vault (2) Use API/SDK to move data. or via Data lifecycle from S3.
  * Access is via API/SDK or AWS CLI.
 Either way an archival retrieval job needs to be create first.
  * S3 Access of data comes at a cost based on retrieval options:
+   * Set 1
      * Expedited - <250MB, 5 mins, most expensive
      * Standard - Any size, 3-5 hours, 2nd most expensive
      * Bulk - Any size, 5-12 hours, cheapest
+   * Set 2
+     * Instant Retrieval - milliseconds
+     * Flexible Retrieval - mins to hours

 #### S3 Glacier Deep Archive
  * Minimal access retrieval is 12 hours.
- *

 ### Fees
  * Minimum storage of 30 days of storage requirement on all tiers, except standard.
 Glacier has 90 days.
 Deep Archive 180 days.